ZelmoTheDragon/ws-rs-explorer/README.md

 201: Created /entity/{id}
 ~~~

-This endpoint provides a simple create operation.
+This endpoint provides a simple created operation.
-The unique identifier attribut don't need to be defined.
+The unique identifier attribut doesn't need to be defined.
 The *JSON* object of the entity is in the body of the request.
 The result contains the location of the new resource.